 - Reattach the earpads.

-- Secure the wire to the opening of the hole in the headphone, and you’re done.
+- Finally, secure the wire to the opening of the hole in the headphone.

 How to Make Noise-Canceling Earbuds